+APA CALIFORNIA SUGGESTED AMENDMENTS TO GOVERNOR’S BY RIGHT PROPOSAL

+JUNE 6, 2016

 Streamlining Affordable Housing Approvals – Proposed Trailer Bill

 Technical Modifications

 SECTION 1.
 Section 65400.1 is added to the Government Code, to read:

 65400.1. (a) A development applicant or development proponent pursuant to Section 65913.3 of the Government Code may submit information describing the development, including, but not limited to, land use and zoning designations and requested permit(s) for the development to the Department of Housing and Community Development in a reporting format to be made available.
 The information submitted shall be compiled along with information pursuant to subparagraph (B) of subsection (2) of subdivision (a) of Section 65400 and Section 65588 of the Government Code as follows: